rrirower/Channel-Feed-Manager/README.md

 NOTE: This software is not endorsed by or affiliated with Roku or Amazon in any way.

+# Features

+* Manage Roku Json and Xml feed files.
+* Manage Amazon Creator feed files.
+* Includes FeedMerge tool to merge one or more Json feed files.
+* Includes TrickplayMaker to generate BIF files.
+* Generates Search feeds for your feed file.
+* Supports all Roku feed content types.
+* Import/Export to other feed types.
+* Feed file validation.

 # Prerequisites

 Your system must meet the following minimum requirements to use the Channel Feed Manager.